LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/Attributes.md

 Note that initializing members using non-static member initialization requires using either an equals sign, or a brace (uniform) initializer -- the direct initialization form doesn’t work here.

 Favor use of non-static member initialization to give default values for your member variables.

+### Allocation Order of Non-Static Attributes

+The order of allocation of nonstatic class members separated by an access_specifier is implementation-dependent.
+The compiler allocates class members in the order in which they are declared.

+Suppose A is a name of a class.
+The following class members of A must have a name different from A:

+    All data members
+    All type members
+    All enumerators of enumerated type members
+    All members of all anonymous union members